Last updated May 10th, 2022.

 Vietnam’s manufacturing sector should expand throughout the coming years.
 The government continues finding methods to make it easier for both foreign and local companies to thrive.
 As a result, Vietnam is becoming a more attractive industrial hub than its neighbor, China.

-In addition to this population growth and strong manufacturing sector, Vietnam also has two established equity markets – the Ho Chi Minh Stock Exchange and the Hanoi Stock Exchange – with over 800 companies listed between them.
+In addition Vietnam’s population growth and strong manufacturing sector, the nation is also home to not just one but two established equity markets.
+Namely, the Ho Chi Minh Stock Exchange and the Hanoi Stock Exchange – with over 800 companies listed between them.

-Although the future is looking bright for Vietnam in many ways, the country’s property laws are still holding it back from its full potential.
+The future is looking bright for Vietnam in many ways.
+Unfortunately, the country’s property laws are still holding it back from its full potential.

-There are plenty of excellent investment properties in places like Hanoi and Ho Chi Minh, but the Vietnam has yet to do away with its antiquated property laws, which are a holdover from the communist era.
+There are plenty of excellent investment properties in places like Hanoi and Ho Chi Minh, yet Vietnam hasn’t done away with its antiquated property laws, which are a holdover from the communist era.

 Because all land plots are technically owned by the state, freehold property ownership isn’t possible for both locals and foreigners.
 Instead, the government uses a long-term leasing system that allows you to lease property for 70 years at a time.